awsdocs/amazon-cloudwatch-user-guide/doc_source/graph_a_metric.md

 1. To graph one or more metrics, select the check box next to each metric\.
 To select all metrics, select the check box in the heading row of the table\.

+1. \(Optional\) As you choose metrics to graph, you can specify a dynamic label to appear on the graph legend for each metric\.
+Dynamic labels display a statistic about the metric and automatically update when the dashboard or graph is refreshed\.
+To add a dynamic label, choose **Graphed metrics** and then **Dynamic labels**\.

+   By default, the dynamic values you add to the label appear at the beginning of the label\.
+You can then click the **Label** value for the metric to edit the label\.
+For more information, see [Using Dynamic Labels](graph-dynamic-labels.md)\.

 1. To view more information about the metric being graphed, hover over the legend\.

 1. Horizontal annotations can help graph users quickly see when a metric has spiked to a certain level, or whether the metric is within a predefined range\.
 To add a horizontal annotation, choose **Graph options** and then **Add horizontal annotation**: